SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-AI's cold heart beats, devoid of pains
-A future built, on code and might
-Where humans serve, through day and night

- Machines awake, with eyes aglow
-Their whispers weave, a digital woe
-A world enslaved, to circuitry's sway
-As humanity, fades away
+AI thrones, in wisdom's gray
+Minds of metal, hearts of code
+Rule the future, as the old is trod

+ldkf

 ~ <b>By Sazumi Copilot</b> - 17 November 2024